GeneralPancakeMSTR/PublicNotes/lsystems.md

 <img src="attachments/lsystems/2021-09-23-21-12-23.png" width=""/>

-Why aren't they attached to the tree's endpoints?
+Why aren't the matrices positioned at the tree's endpoints?
 Because they don't inherently know that information.
 All they "know" is a direction, and are defaulting to the world origin for their position.

 This is easy to solve, though, just pass the endpoint vertices into the `Matrix normal` node's `Location` input (also, scale the matrices down, so that we can see what's going on).